daveking63/HICSS-Evolution/README.md

 **Changes in Content**

-As noted, the changes in conference content were analyzed by performing various sorts of textual analysis on the paper titles.
+Of less interest to the general HICSS population, but of more interest to me, was the changes in "content" over the years.
+Ideally, this analysis would have involved an analysis of either the paper abstracts or   As noted, the changes in conference content were analyzed by performing various sorts of textual analysis on the paper titles.
 This was carried out by first generating a data set containing a list of all the titles along with the year, track and minitracks in which they appeared.
 Next, the file was read into a Python program which utilized Python's natural language toolkit (NLTK) to extract the terms, stems, bigrams and trigrams in the titles.
-Various statistical analyses were then performed
+Various statistical analyses -- primarily frequency counts and crosstabulations by year, track and minitracks - were then performed on the extractions (e.g. answering questions such as: What were the top 10 terms, stems, bigrams and trigrams by year?).

+In addition to the statistical analysis,

+In addition to the statistical analysis